sandra-calvo/product_descriptions_genai/README.md

 ## License
+This is not an officially supported Google product.
+The code in this repository is for demonstrative purposes only.

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.